-Philips is reviewing options for its domestic appliance business as it no longer fits with the future direction of the company as a health technology leader.
-Philips confirmed that it will create a separate legal structure for the appliance business within the Philips Group which is expected to be completed by mid-2021.
+Philips will create a separate legal structure for the appliance business within the Philips Group which is expected to be completed by mid-2021.

 In 2019, the appliance division, consisting of kitchen appliances, coffee, garment care and home care, recorded sales of 2.3 billion Euros (A$3.75 billion).
 The most successful products were the Airfryer XXL, Automatic Coffee Machine with LatteGo, Perfect Care Elite steam generator, Air Purifier and SpeedPro Max Aqua vacuum cleaner.

-Royal Philips CEO, Frans van Houten (pictured) said the appliance business has made an important contribution to Philips but is not a strategic fit for the future.
+Royal Philips CEO, Frans van Houten said the appliance business had made an important contribution to Philips but was not a strategic fit for the future.